 The buyer’s agent is exactly that — the buyer’s agent.
 If closing quickly isn’t a priority to the buyer, the agent will cater to her client’s needs during closing and put your desire for a fast sale second.

-Aside from being your advocate, your agent will know all the tips and tricks to ensure a fast sale from pre-listing through closing.
+Aside from being your advocate, your agent will know all the tips and tricks for a fast sale from pre-listing through closing.

 If you are set on selling yourself, you’ll need to get educated on all the closing documents you and your seller will need to successfully complete the sale.
 And you’ll need to arrange for an attorney and title company to help you complete the transaction.

-Without an expert to keep track of all the intricacies of the transaction, you cannot count on the sale to go quickly or smoothly.
+Without an expert to keep track of all the intricacies of the transaction, you cannot necessarily count on the sale to go quickly or smoothly.

 Should I short sale?